 Australian National Maritime Museum Women in Science Symposium.

 Senior field trips to Museum of Human Disease at the University of New South Wales and Rock Platforms.

 Science Week activities.

-In Years 7 and 9, students at Holy Spirit College are required to complete mandatory studies of the Australian Curriculum course in History and Geography.
+In Years 7 to 10, students at Holy Spirit College are required to complete mandatory studies of the Australian Curriculum course in History and Geography.

 In Stage 6 (Years 11 and 12) all subjects offered are electives.
 These subjects include: Ancient History, Business Studies, Economics, Geography, History Extension (Year 12), Legal Studies, Modern History, Society and Culture and Work Studies.